piktaszuikis/wwwfs/README.md

 # Current state

+Implemented HTML parsing prototype using [QGumboParser](https://github.com/lagner/QGumboParser).
+Found a problem: some servers do not return content-length, so http client must be rewritten...

-Currently project works only with my own localhost server, because HTML parser is not yet implemented and I had to hardcode parsed elements manually.
+~~Currently project works only with my own localhost server, because HTML parser is not yet implemented and I had to hardcode parsed elements manually.~~

 Cache is mocked too, no real implementation yet.
 Most likely I will have to rewrite it to handle identical parallel requests better.

 ~~Currently project serves only two hardcoded files.
 As of now http(s) client side and parser is missing.
 Http client will be finished on next free weekend.~~